 Photorealism as an art form or a painting style developed from the Pop art movement which preceded it during the late 1960s and early 1970s in the United States as a counter-reaction to the Abstract Expressionism and the Minimalist art movement.

-Photorealists use photographs as the source material for making the paintings and attempt to recreate the image as a painting on canvas as realistically as possible.
+Photorealists use photographs as the source material for making paintings and attempt to recreate the image as a painting on canvas as realistically as possible.
 Usually, these types of paintings are created as oil paintings.

-The term Photorealism was first coined by noted author and art dealer Louis K. Meisel in 1969 and appeared in print in the Whitney museum catalog for the show “Twenty-two realists” in 1970.
+The term Photorealism was first coined by noted author and art dealer Louis K. Meisel in 1969 and appeared in print in the Whitney Museum catalog for the show “Twenty-two Realists” in 1970.
 This style of artwork and painting is also known as Super Realism, New Realism, Sharp Focus Realism, or Hyper Realism.

-This type of painting requires a photograph to make the painting from.
+This type of painting requires a photograph to make the painting.
 The artist then uses the reference photograph to create the oil painting on the canvas.
 Creating oil paintings of this type requires rigorous training and a high level of technical prowess with mastery over reflectance, and angular congruence, and the style needs to be precise and tight.